cfjedimaster/LighthousePro/install/readme.txt

-This application was created by Raymond Camden (ray@camdenfamily.com).
+This application was created by Raymond Camden (raymondcamden@gmail.com).
 If you find this application worthy, I have a Amazon wish list set up (www.amazon.com/o/registry/2TCL1D08EZEYE ).
 Gifts are always welcome. ;)

+Last Updated: 11/09/2011 (2.9.03)
+/config/ColdSpring.xml.cfm - version
+/helpers/json.cfc - Added Ben Nadel's cleanHighAsci and added a specific check for vertical tabs.

 Last Updated: 8/23/2011 (2.9.02)
 /views/pages/issue.cfm - more work on the date picker.
 If you use a NON American locale and you used Due Date, you will need to fix entries so that they